Conway-Fried-Parker-Volklein Theorem: Hurwitz space components/Braid Orbits on a Nielsen class

 VII.
 Some history of CFPV-Thm:

-The html file attached to [hf-can0611591], has its Main Theorem on the case where r' is 1, and C' is the 3-cycle class in An.
-This is is a good starting point for understanding the definitions.
+The html file attached to hf-can0611591 explains the Main Theorem: The case where r' is 1, and C' is the 3-cycle class in An.
+This case will help you understand the definitions.
 This also shows, in practice the CFPV-Thm is a start for many main stream applications.
-This paper also discusses why modular curves, and their definition fields are special cases of these considerations.
+Modular curves, and their definition fields, are special cases.

 (*3) H(G,C)in must have an absolutely irreducible component (with its natural map to the space of r unordered branch points Ur) over Q.

-The rational union condition is equivalent to H(G,C)in having definition field Q.
+The rational union condition on C is equivalent to H(G,C)in having definition field Q.

 Example: In the case of pure-cycle Nielsen classes (in, say An) when the cycles are n or n-1-cycles (depending on n odd or even) you are forced to include both conjugacy classes that have this cycle type to get a rational union.
 Otherwise, for pure-cycle classes, rational union is automatic in An.